Author: Jeff Bacon

 • Independent legal counsel for each side — strongly recommended, and often the deciding factor in enforceability disputes

-• Reasonable terms — courts look askance at agreements that leave one spouse destitute or that try to handle matters Oklahoma law reserves for the court
+• Reasonable terms — courts distrust agreements that leave one spouse destitute or that try to handle matters Oklahoma law reserves for the court

 Prenups cannot dictate child custody or child support.
-Those issues belong to the court at the time of divorce, based on the children’s best interests and the statutory child support guidelines.
+Those issues belong to the court at the time of divorce.
+The court decides them based on the children’s best interests and the statutory child support guidelines.

 What a Good Prenup Actually Covers